 Super cool photography couple duo Annie and Kevin are a dream to work with.
 Based in Dublin, they cover weddings nationwide.
 Both of them work together as a team, but also, they have their own individual brands that they shoot under as well.
 Annie and Kevin are talented creatives.
 They’ve won numerous individual photography awards over the years and this simply speaks for itself.

 I first worked with Claire many years ago and so we’ve covered a wide range of weddings together.
 She is a natural creative with plenty of experience under her belt.
 Claire documents the day with a laid back, relaxed vibe and this is perfect for couples who want to enjoy the day and not spend hours on their formal photographs.

 Daniel of DKPHOTO

 What can I say about Daniel?
 We have such good fun whenever we shoot weddings together.
 His work portfolio speaks for itself.
 He excels in capturing the very essence of a wedding.
 Daniel recently tied the knot himself and so he completely understands what it is like to be on both sides of the camera.
 Over the years, I’ve witnessed many couples who love Daniel’s calm & reassuring personality.
-It’s easy to see why many couples refer to Daniel as one of the best wedding photographers in Ireland.
+It’s easy to see why so many couples refer to Daniel as a master of his craft and one of the best wedding photographers in Ireland.